 (8) Once on webpage, select these options: US, Rate of Cancer Deaths, Female, Female Breast, 2019, White.
 The US map will render below by default.
-Click the "table" button (third from left) to switch to spreadsheet view.
+Click the "table" button (third from left above the map) to switch to spreadsheet view.
 Select Show 100 entries and click Area's sorting button to sort table alphabetically by state name (left column).